alexander-scott/Alexander-Scott.github.io/portfolio/READMEETB.md

 }
 ```

+If your response takes some time to fully execute you should use the 'duration' variable (from the EnhancedTriggerBoxComponent class) to tell the main script to wait for it to finish before deactivating/destroying the trigger box.
+For a usage example look in the lighting response at the ChangeLightColourOverTime() coroutine.

 #### OnAwake()

 OnAwake() is an optional function that you can override.
-This function is called either when the game first starts or when the Enhanced Trigger Box gets
+This function is called when the game first starts or when the Enhanced Trigger Box gets
 initalised.
 You can place whatever you want in here and it will be executed when the game starts or when the Enhanced Trigger Box gets
 initalised.
 The most common uses will be for caching components or objects or getting updated values.